-Our motivation comes from the study of \emph{picture groups} and \emph{picture spaces}.
-The picture group of an algebra was first defined by Igusa-Todorov-Weyman \cite{ITW} in the (representation finite) hereditary case and later generalized to $\tau$-tilting finite algebras by the second author and Igusa \cite{HI_picture}.
+Our original motivation comes from the study of \emph{picture groups} and \emph{picture spaces}.
+The picture group of an algebra was first defined by Igusa--Todorov--Weyman \cite{ITW} in the (representation finite) hereditary case and later generalized to $\tau$-tilting finite algebras by the second author and Igusa \cite{HI_picture}.
 It is a finitely presented group whose relations encode the structure of the lattice of torsion classes.
 Recently, picture groups for valued Dynkin quivers of finite type were shown to be closely related to maximal green sequences \cite{IT_mgs}.
 The corresponding picture space is the classifying space of the \emph{($\tau$)-cluster morphism category} of the algebra.
-This category encodes the geometry of the support $\tau$-rigid pairs of the algebra and was first defined by Igusa-Todorov \cite{IT_exceptional} in the hereditary case and later generalized by Buan-Marsh \cite{BM}.
+This category encodes the geometry of the support $\tau$-rigid pairs of the algebra and was first defined by Igusa--Todorov \cite{IT_exceptional} in the hereditary case and later generalized by Buan--Marsh \cite{BM}.
 Using techniques developed in \cite{igusa_category}, the second author and Igusa have shown that the picture group and picture space have isomorphic (co-)homology when the algebra $\Lambda$ has the pairwise 2-simple minded completability property (plus one technical condition outlined in \cite{HI_picture}).
-In particular, hereditary algebras [IT] and Nakayama algebras \cite{HI_picture} have the pairwise 2-simple minded completability property.
-In \cite{GM_noncrossing}, 2-term simple minded collections were classified using a combinatorial model for certain special Nakayama algebras called \emph{tiling algebras}.
-Not only do tiling algebras have the pairwise 2-simple minded completability property, but this pairwise condition can be described in terms of a (non)crossing condition for certain arcs in a disc.
-We adopt a similar perspective in the proof of Theorem~\ref{main_D} below.
-See Remark~\ref{comb_rem}.

-2-term simple minded collections generalize complete collections of non-isomorphic simple modules, and are in bijection with 2-term silting complexes, $\tau$-tilting pairs, and functorially finite torsion classes.
-Interestingly, both $\tau$-tilting pairs \cite{AIR} and 2-term silting complexes \cite{aihara} are characterized by pairwise conditions, even though 2-term simple minded collections are generally not.